maciekgajewski/exceptions-under-the-hood/slides/presentation.md

 * This presentation: https://maciekgajewski.github.io/exceptions-under-the-hood/
 * Compiler Explorer: https://gcc.godbolt.org
 * CppCon 2017, _“What Has My Compiler Done for Me Lately?”_, Matt Godbolt
-* CppCon 2017, _"When a Microsecond Is an Eternity"_, Carl Cook